Permaculture Design Certificate (PDC) with David Holmgren

 Whilst population growth and consumption levels are pushing our Planet towards a catastrophic environmental tipping point, permaculture design offers a way that we, as individuals and communities, can take control of our future and live sustainably.

 It is a design system which draws upon the great truths of traditional knowledge, modern scientific understandings and the ethics of a peaceful and democratic society.
 Developed in Australia in the late 70’s by Bill Mollison and David Holmgren, it is now taught in over 150 countries.
-Over a million people have graduated from Design Courses and are using this tool to build resilience and diversity into their lives, their local communities & in the workplace.
+Over two million people have graduated from Design Courses and are using this tool to build resilience and diversity into their lives, local communities & workplaces.

-Permaculture can be employed by anyone, whatever profession or skill, on any scale: from individual, household, urban or rural, to balconies, backyards & neighbourhoods, to farms, factories, businesses, schools and cities anywhere on the planet and in any climate.
-It offers a sustainable landscape, dignified human-scale living and self-reliant children who have the confidence to design a sustainable future for themselves.
+Permaculture can be employed by anyone, whatever profession or skill on any scale, anywhere on the planet and in any climate.
+At an individual level and household, urban or rural, to balconies, backyards & neighbourhoods, to farms, offices, factories, businesses, schools and cities.
+It offers a sustainable landscape and inclusive dignified human-scale living.
+Every action and choice we make can make a difference, no matter how small, and can influence the world around us.

 Permaculture is based on three ethics: Care of the Earth, Care of Community and Acceptance of personal responsibility for consumption and population.
 Many practical design principles, technologies and strategies have evolved to make permaculture one of the most accessible and dynamic solutions to the issues we face in the 21st Century.